 Discuss your plan for dual enrollment with your high school counselor.
 Your high school district can tell you which courses will count toward your high school graduation requirements.

 As a dual enrollment student, you are eligible to take up to 11 units each term.
 Tuition and fees are waived for up to 11 units.
 When enrolling in more than 11 units, tuition will charged for all units.
-You are responsible for purchasing required textbooks or supplies for each course.
+You are responsible for purchasing required textbooks or course materials for each course.

 As a dual enrollment student, you are a college student.
 You must: